-How This Florida School Raised Student Academic Proficiency From the Lowest to One of the Highest in the State

-For more of the consulting team members' historical work visit InstructionalEmpowerment.com

-Instructional Empowerment's team members served Lakewood Elementary under another company led by CEO and Executive Director of Research, Michael Toth, before Instructional Empowerment was founded.
+How This Florida School Raised Their State Rating From the Lowest to One of the Highest in the State For more of the consulting team members'\ historical work visit InstructionalEmpowerment.com \Instructional Empowerment's team members served Lakewood Elementary under another company led by CEO and Executive Director of Research, Michael Toth, before Instructional Empowerment was founded.
 Michael Toth and the Instructional Empowerment team have perfected and applied their own evidence-based school improvement approach.
-Team members who served Lakewood Elementary include: Year 1 - James Mills, School Leadership Coach and Jennifer Perez, Faculty Coach; Year 2 - Vicki Luttrell-Uppenkamp and Stephanie Terrell, School Leadership Coaches and Jody Honaker, Faculty Coach; Year 3 - Kate Wolf, School Leadership Coach, and Kara Bentley, Jody Honaker, Elizabeth Buzzanca, Mindy Province, and Sue O'Rear, shared Faculty Coaches/Staff Developers.

-Lakewood Elementary School Demographics

-Number of students: 405

-Number of core teachers: 33

-Percent free and reduced meals: 100%

-Percent homeless or in foster care 15%

-Percent special education 15%
+Team members who served Lakewood Elementary include: Year 1 - James Mills, School Leadership Coach and Jennifer Perez, Faculty Coach; Year 2 - Vicki Luttrell-Uppenkamp and Stephanie Terrell, School Leadership Coaches and Jody Honaker, Faculty Coach; Year 3 - Kate Wolf, School Leadership Coach, and Kara Bentley, Jody Honaker, Elizabeth Buzzanca, Mindy Province, and Sue O'Rear, Shared Faculty Coaches/Staff Developers.
+Lakewood Elementary School Demographics Number of students: 405 Percent Black: 95% Number of core teachers: 33 Percent White 3% Percent free and reduced meals: 100% Percent Hispanic 1% Percent homeless or in foster care 15% Percent two or more races 1% Percent special education 15% Transforming Lakewood Elementary Lakewood Elementary School in Pinellas County, Florida had a history of student achievement scores that were among the lowest in the state.

-Percent Black: 95%

-Percent White 3%

-Percent Hispanic 1%

-Percent two or more races 1%

-Transforming Lakewood Elementary

-Lakewood Elementary School in Pinellas County, Florida had a history of student achievement scores that were among the lowest in the state.
 87% of its third-graders were reading at a kindergarten level, and a Pulitzer Prize-winning article by the Tampa Bay Times had dubbed the school a "failure factory" (Fitzpatrick et al., 2015).

-The district faced a strict new law from the state which compelled them to make a tough decision about the school - close the school, turn it into a charter school, or contract with an outside entity that has a demonstrated record of effectiveness to operate the school (External Operator).

-The district's visionary superintendent, Dr. Grego, believed Lakewood students were capable of high performance and opted to hire a team of external consultants ("the team members") as an External Operator to help the school realize its true potential.

-Mutual Accountability Partnership for Lakewood's Success

-The consulting team members conducted a School Comprehensive Needs Assessment and presented the recommended action plan to Pinellas County Schools.
+In the 2017-2018 school year, Lakewood was ranked by the state as having the lowest performance of all traditional public schools in Florida.\\ The district faced a strict new law from the state which compelled them to make a tough decision about the school - close the school, turn it into a charter school, or contract with an outside entity that has a demonstrated record of effectiveness to operate the school (External Operator).
+The district's visionary superintendent, Dr. Grego, believed Lakewood students were capable of high performance and opted to hire a team of external consultants as an External Operator to help the school realize its true potential.
+Mutual Accountability Partnership for Lakewood's Success The consulting team members conducted a School Comprehensive Needs Assessment and presented the recommended action plan to Pinellas County Schools.
 Both the school and the consulting team wanted a true partnership, deepening the work Pinellas was already doing at Lakewood and helping the district create sustainable systems that aligned to their vision.

-The powerful combination of the consulting team's expertise and metrics, the district's support and resources, and the school team's knowledge of their students and commitment to improving instruction provided a strong foundation for change.
+The powerful combination of the consulting team's expertise and metrics, the district's support and resources, and the school team's knowledge of their students and commitment to improving instruction provided a strong foundation for change. \\ Traditional public schools are defined as all schools besides charter schools, ESE centers, alternative schools, and district virtual schools.

-Leveraging The Two Missing Pieces of School Improvement Research says students become more engaged and learn more deeply when given the chance to exercise their agency and tackle academically rigorous tasks in teams (Toth & Sousa, 2019), though this isn't the norm in whole-school reform programs.
-The consulting team members introduced these two missing pieces at Lakewood - student agency and academic rigor - and the results speak for themselves.
+Leveraging Student-Led Team Learning Research says students become more engaged and learn more deeply when given the chance to exercise their agency and tackle academically rigorous tasks in teams (Toth & Sousa, 2019), though this isn't the norm in whole-school reform programs.
+The consulting team members supported Lakewood to shift from teacher-directed instruction to student-led team learning - and the results speak for themselves.
 Referrals for Challenging Behaviors Decrease by 160% Referrals for challenging behaviors dropped dramatically in the first year of Lakewood's new improvement approach with the team's support and have remained low since then.
 See figure 1.
 Referrals for Challenging Behaviors at Lakewood Elementary School, 2018-2021